 June 20, 2012, Charlotte, NC:

-Katherine McDonald, PhD, of Syracuse University, received the 2012 Early Career Award today at the 136th annual meeting of the American Association on Intellectual and Developmental Disabilities (AAIDD).
+Carolyn Hughes, PhD, of Vanderbilt University, received the 2012 Education Award today at the 136th annual meeting of the American Association on Intellectual and Developmental Disabilities (AAIDD).

 Founded in 1876, AAIDD is the oldest professional society concerned with intellectual and developmental disabilities.

 For more information, contact:

 Jason Epstein, Communications Coordinator

 202-387-1968 ext 201